William F. Baker (television): Awards

 Baker has received seven Emmy Awards, including the 1987 Trustees Emmy Award.
 He was also a Distinguished Visitor at the American Academy in Berlin, Class of 2008.

 He is a fellow of the American Academy of Arts and Sciences.
 He has been inducted into the Management Hall of Fame by the National Academy of Television Arts & Sciences (NATAS), the Broadcasting & Cable Hall of Fame, and the New York State Broadcasters Association Hall of Fame.
 He received the Mark Schubert Award from the Lincoln Center Institute.
 He has also received two Alfred I. DuPont–Columbia University Awards and the Gabriel Personal Achievement Award.
 In 2016, the Chamber Music Society of Lincoln Center honored his performing arts work.

 Personal life

 Baker has a B.A., M.A., and Ph.D. in Communications Sciences and Organizational Behavior from Case Western Reserve University.
-He is a former chairman of the National Parks System Advisory Board and serves on the board of Westinghouse Broadcasting Company (1979-1987) Rodale, Inc. in Emmaus, Pennsylvania, Leitch Electronic(Canada) and Freedom Communications.
+He is a former chairman of the National Parks System Advisory Board and served on the board of Westinghouse Broadcasting Company (1979-1987) Rodale, Inc. in Emmaus, Pennsylvania, Leitch Electronic(Canada) and Freedom Communications.
+He served on many nonprofit boards including Catholic University of America, St. Elizabeth College, and PBS.

 In cooperation with Fordham University, he taught Juilliard's only business course, The Business of the Performing Arts.

-He is married to Jeannemarie Gelin, a psychiatric nurse practitioner, in 1968.
+He was married in 1968 to Jeannemarie Gelin, a psychiatric nurse practitioner, in 1968.